-- (b) That we must then define with greater exactness the reasons why insider trading should be prohibited so that, by doing so, we identify with proper modesty and restraint the ambit of the prohibition and the people and activities who fall within it; and - That we must then attack in a more scientific way than we (c) have in the past hitherto the design of the sanctions and remedies that uphold the given definitions and assessments so that a flexible and effective response is provided rather than a law, like those of Hamlet's Denmark, more honoured in the breach than in the observance.
-There are many legislative models, including reversal of the onus of proof, introduction of presumptions of insider profit within a given time of a take-over and detailed analysis of corporate activity to establish an insider's profit.
+- (2) That we must then define with greater exactness the reasons why insider trading should be prohibited so that, by doing so, we identify with proper modesty and restraint the ambit of the prohibition and the people and activities who are to fall within it; and - (3) That we must then attack in a more scientific way than we have in the past the design of the sanctions and remedies that uphold the given definitions and assessments so that a flexible and effective response is provided rather than a law, like those of Hamlet's Denmark, more honoured in the breach than in the observance.
+There are many legislative models, including reversal of the onus of proof, introduction of presumptions of insider profit within a given time of a take-over and proof by detailed analysis of corporate activity to establish an insider's profit.
 Education in corporate ethics and explanations of their purpose may also have a part to lay.
 Lawmakers are not limited to simple choices such as civil v criminal or self v public regulation.
-Effective lawmaking is more complex than these simplicities.
+Effective lawmaking is a much more complex task than these simplicities would suggest.

 The precise solutions are not easy to see.
 Indeed the definitions and dimensions of the problem are still obscure.
+The target may shift.
+The problem may change.
+The need for regulation may alter over time and space.
 No country has been wholly effective in legislative regulation in this area.
 But the beginning of wisdom is to ask the right questions.